celsiusnarhwal/3515.games/kurisu/README.md

 - `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 - `--help`: Show the help message and exit.

 Kurisu © 2023 celsius narhwal.
-Licensed under the same terms as 3515.games.
+Thank you kindly for your attention.

 **Commands**: